AstraZeneca-NGS/VarDictJava/Readme.md

 standard Java library because its performance is much higher than that of the standard library.
 * Commons CLI (http://commons.apache.org/proper/commons-cli, Apache License) – a library for parsing the command line.
 * HTSJDK (http://smtools.github.io/htsjdk/) is an implementation of a unified Java library for accessing common file formats, such as SAM and VCF.
-* PowerMock and TestNG are the testing frameworks (not included in distribution, used only in tests).
+* Mockito and TestNG are the testing frameworks (not included in distribution, used only in tests).

 ### Single sample mode